nerc-images/csw-base-cuda-minimal/README.md

 # csw-base-cuda-minimal

-A Jupyter OpenShift AI Image with PyTorch and CUDA for GPUs.
+A Jupyter OpenShift AI Image with minimal dependencies and CUDA for GPUs.
 Based on the [Red Hat Data Services notebook images](https://github.com/red-hat-data-services/notebooks/) on GitHub for Jupyter Lab Notebook integration.